cfrancisco/AlexandriaApp/ui/README.md

 ## :page_facing_up: Introduction

-Alexandria is a simple application developed using React, Material-UI, and Parcel.
-The app contains two main screens:
+Alexandria is a simple application developed using React, Material-UI, Parcel, and GraphQL to access the data in the backend service.

+The Front End App consists of two main screens:

-- Home screen, where the user receives recommendations or search for a movie;
+- A homepage, which displays movie recommendations or allows the user to search for movies;
-- Details screen, where is shown the movies details, as director, actors, release year, and others information.
+- Details screen, which provides information about the movie, such as director, actors, IMDB rating, etc.

 ## :zap: Technologies